drsound/fault_tolerant_router/README.md

 #New inbound connections: mark the connection with the incoming interface.

 #Example Provider 1
-[0:0] -A PREROUTING -i eth1 -m state --state NEW -j CONNMARK --set-mark 1
+[0:0] -A PREROUTING -i eth1 -m conntrack --ctstate NEW -j CONNMARK --set-mark 1
 #Example Provider 2
-[0:0] -A PREROUTING -i eth2 -m state --state NEW -j CONNMARK --set-mark 2
+[0:0] -A PREROUTING -i eth2 -m conntrack --ctstate NEW -j CONNMARK --set-mark 2
 #Example Provider 3
-[0:0] -A PREROUTING -i eth3 -m state --state NEW -j CONNMARK --set-mark 3
+[0:0] -A PREROUTING -i eth3 -m conntrack --ctstate NEW -j CONNMARK --set-mark 3

 #New outbound connections: mark the connection with the outgoing interface
 #(chosen by the multipath routing).

 #Example Provider 1
-[0:0] -A POSTROUTING -o eth1 -m state --state NEW -j CONNMARK --set-mark 1
+[0:0] -A POSTROUTING -o eth1 -m conntrack --ctstate NEW -j CONNMARK --set-mark 1
 #Example Provider 2
-[0:0] -A POSTROUTING -o eth2 -m state --state NEW -j CONNMARK --set-mark 2
+[0:0] -A POSTROUTING -o eth2 -m conntrack --ctstate NEW -j CONNMARK --set-mark 2
 #Example Provider 3
-[0:0] -A POSTROUTING -o eth3 -m state --state NEW -j CONNMARK --set-mark 3
+[0:0] -A POSTROUTING -o eth3 -m conntrack --ctstate NEW -j CONNMARK --set-mark 3

 COMMIT